-As described in greater detail below, it is not expected that the Proposed Action would have any significant adverse impact on historic resources.
+As described in greater detail below, it is not expected that the Proposed Action would have an adverse effect on historic resources.

-All below-grade construction activities would have occurred by 2009, with the possible exception of the foundation of Tower 5.
+All below-grade construction activities would have occurred by 2009, with the possible exception of the foundations of Towers 2 through 5.
 Therefore, this phase is analyzed for potential effects to archaeological resources.
 Construction of the former Twin Towers and associated excavations on the west side of the WTC Site to create the existing bathtub have limited the potential for significant archaeological resources to exist in this area.
 However, the north and south portions of the WTC Site east of the No. 1/9 IRT subway and portions of the Southern Site may be potentially sensitive for archaeological resources, such as shaft features and wharf and/or cribbing features.
 In order to identify any potential impacts to archaeological resources, Phase IB investigations are recommended in those areas.
+The location of the potential bus tunnel to Site 26 and the potential truck access ramps in Route 9A, which would be built for the Proposed Action, were determined to not be archaeologically sensitive based on the extensive documentation prepared for the Route 9A Reconstruction Project and subsequent studies of prehistoric shore lines.
+Site 26 in Battery Park City (BPC) is located on landfill excavated from the WTC Site and elsewhere, and thus has no potential for archaeological sensitivity.

-In the Pre-September 11 Scenario, the SHPO had determined that the WTC was not eligible for listing on the National Register, and no other agency had identified any historic resources on the Project Site.
-Therefore, absent the events of September 11, redevelopment would have no impact on historic resources on the Project Site.
+In the Pre-September 11 Scenario there were no historic resources on the Project Site.
+Therefore, redevelopment would have no impact on historic resources on the Project Site.